-The following degrees are offered in the College.
+The following degrees are offered by the college.
 Various options in each degree are described under the individual degree program.

-Bachelor of Science in Civil Engineering

-Bachelor of Science in Computer Science

-Bachelor of Science in Electrical Engineering

-Bachelor of Science in Engineering

-Bachelor of Science in Engineering Management

-Bachelor of Science in Environmental Engineering

-Bachelor of Science in Mathematics

-Bachelor of Science in Mechanical Engineering

-Bachelor of Arts in Engineering
+Bachelor of Science in Civil Engineering Bachelor of Science in Computer Science Bachelor of Science in Electrical Engineering Bachelor of Science in Engineering Management Bachelor of Science in Environmental Engineering Bachelor of Science in Mathematics Bachelor of Science in Mechanical Engineering Bachelor of Arts in Engineering